shaikat1993/docker-compose-service1-service2/README.md

 # Docker Compose Hands-On Exercise

+## Note
+Although there is a restriction on not including extra files in the repository, I need to add .github folder for Continuous Integration and Deployment action and to make the README file more visual, I need to add images into the README.md File.

 ## Overview

 This project is part of the COMP.SE.140 course, designed to provide hands-on experience with Docker and Docker Compose.
 The goal is to create a system of two interworking services, each implemented in a different programming language, that can be started and stopped together.
 The services collect system information from their respective containers and communicate with each other to provide a comprehensive response to HTTP requests.